crregio/HOA3.1_Team6/README.md

 ## Instructions:
   * Create a new repository named as HOA3.1_Team6
   * Add the members as collaborators.
-All GitHub accounts should be synchronized.
+Enter their emails and an invitation will be sent.
+Members should accept so that all GitHub accounts will be synchronized.
   * Clone the repository on the local machine's terminal by issuing the command git clone <repository-link>
   #### Inside the repository directory:
 	1.1 Create a inventory file containing the IP addresses of each server and workstations.